 This free archive manager is fashioned exclusively to suit the needs of Windows users.
 ‘Running out of hard disk space?,’ quips the maker.
 Well, if you find yourself nodding in the affirmative, then ZipGenius is tailored just for you.
-It’s a desktop utility which helps zip and unzip files without facing too many hassles.
+It’s a desktop utility that helps zip and unzips files without facing too many hassles.

-This gem can handle compressed archives over a number of workstations, be it a corporate, government, private or educational environment.
+This zip software can handle compressed archives over a number of workstations, be it a corporate, government, private or educational environment.
 And although it comes in Italian and English by default, the software is also available in other languages like French, German, Hungarian, Dutch and Spanish.

 6 – IZArc:

 The shareware file archiver in the spotlight here was developed and distributed by Eugene Roshal and Ron Dwight, respectively.
-The program hit the scene around 20 years ago and came bearing a whole bunch of handy features that allowed you to dabble in actions like archiving and compression, among others.
+WinRAR hit the scene around 20 years ago and came bearing a whole bunch of handy features that allowed you to dabble in actions like archiving and compression, among others.

 Well, if you’re looking for a worthy WinRAR alternative, you’ll surely find an appropriate solution in our aforesaid lineup.
 And when you do, don’t forget to leave your comments in the space below.